getjavelin/documentation/docs/javelin-processors/custom.md

-# Custom Guardrails
+# Extension Guardrails

 import CodeBlock from '@theme/CodeBlock';

-Javelin can be extended with custom guardrails to enable additional functionality.
-Custom guardrails can be used to perform custom operations on the input data before it is sent to the model or on the output data before it is returned to the user.
-Custom guardrails can also be used to implement custom data transformations, data validation, data augmentation, and more.

-Javelin executes a processor chain configured as a directed acyclic graph(DAG) of processors.
-Each processor in the chain is a self-contained module designed to perform a specific function.
-The processors are arranged in a sequence to facilitate complex processing sequences and ensure the execution flow is efficient, logical, and adaptable to various enterprise needs.

-There are 2 components to building custom guardrails in Javelin:
+There are 2 components to building secure extension guardrails in Javelin:

 1. Extension Processor
 2. Custom Guardrail Service

-When incorporating custom guardrails, you will need to configure a special 'extension_processor' that will call the custom guardrail.
+When incorporating extension guardrails, you will need to configure a special 'extension_processor' that will call the custom guardrail.
 The extension_processor is configured in Javelin's request or response chain to execute the custom guardrail and the GRPC endpoint for the custom guardrail is configured as input in the extension_processor configuration.

-> **Tip:** Custom guardrail endpoints should be implemented as GRPC services and configured in javelin for low latency and high throughput.
+> **Tip:** Extension guardrail endpoints should be implemented as GRPC services and configured in javelin for low latency and high throughput.

 The extension_processor provides a convenient and flexible GRPC interface that allows you to implement custom guardrails in any language that supports GRPC.
 The extension_processor can be configured to call the custom guardrail service over GRPC.